 Using Toxnot with Top Level CAS Number Reporting

 In some cases you may find that you need to document your data differently to best reflect your product.
 For example, in the product listed below, it is 100 percent made of steel.
-There are traces of other metals, but these are not significant components of the product.
+There are traces of other metals, such as lead and brass, but they are not significant components of the product.

-For compliance purposes, that means it is being evaluated for these trace metals, but it currently does not show up in your compliance view because steel is being represented as 100 percent of the product.
+For compliance purposes, that means the product is still being evaluated for these trace metals, but it currently does not show up in your compliance view because steel is being represented as 100 percent of the product.

 Please note that the compliance status of the individual trace chemicals will be visible in the detailed compliance view, but they won't affect the compliance status of the material or the overall product.

-Additionally, every time a new supplier survey is received, the old data about that material is automatically saved as a version.
-The previous version will be available for comparison and auditing purposes and will be automatically saved in the background.
+The previous versions will be available for comparison and auditing purposes and will be automatically saved in the background.
 You will still see your most recent version in your dashboard for continued work and tracking.

 On this page, you can toggle between History and Version Lists.
 You can also create a new product or material version, delete a version, or compare versions if you have more than one in your version library.

 A list notification is a note we send to our users when there is a change to the regulatory status of a chemical on a regulatory or hazard list.
 The Toxnot list is updated in our database, and we also send an email to you.
-To ensure you receive these notifications, navigate to the "Substance Data Changes" tab and check the box that says "Subscribe to substance data change emails".
+To ensure you receive these notifications, navigate to the "Lists and Substances" tab then the "Substance Data Changes" and check the box that says "Subscribe to substance data change emails".
 You can then investigate how this change affects your product(s) in your notification dashboard.
-You can access this dashboard by selecting the "Compliance" drop down and clicking on "Substance Data Changes".

 List Notifications allow you to get the full benefits of full material disclosure*.
 If a supplier has already declared their product content to you (or you’re using data via Toxnot Public Materials), you can easily monitor the compliance status without having to bother with sending supplier surveys every 6 months or worry that they aren’t checking the recent updates in regulations.
 You can more easily meet your compliance requirements, with less time spent nagging your suppliers.